pauby/PsTodoTxt/README.md

 # PsTodoTxt

-This is a powershell CLI to the [Todo.txt](http://todotxt.com/) todo file format with some PowerShell like features and alson taking inspiration from Taskwarrior.
+This is a PowerShell CLI to the [Todo.txt](http://todotxt.com/) todo file format with some PowerShell like features.

-Idea taken from [PsTodoTxt](https://github.com/derantell/PsTodoTxt) it has been completely rewritten.

 ## Goal

-The goal of this project is to create a command line interface to Todo.txt and add in some important Taskwarrior features such as prioritisation and ease of editing tasks.
+The goal of this project is to create a command line interface to todo.txt.

 ## Todo.txt Components